facebook/react-native-website/docs/textinput.md

 ### `android_errorMessage` <div class="label android">Android</div>

-String to be read by screenreaders to indicate an error state.
-If this value is not null, an error will be announced.
-You can use onChangeText or onBlur to detect an error and set this prop.
-Once the error is gone, set this to null to clear the error.
+String to be read by screenreaders to indicate an error state of a TextInput.
+The default is `null`.

 | Type   |
 | ------ |